Understanding Calories and BMR can assist with weight loss

 A calorie is simply a unit of energy.
 It is the amount of energy that it takes to raise the temperature of 1 gram of water 1 degree Celsius.
 Is this important?
 No, but a critical takeaway fact is that a calorie represents energy.
 You need the energy to move, make compounds, and maintain and rebuild your body after injuries.
 If you exceed the number of calories that your body requires in a day, then you will gain weight.
 If you eat too few calories than your body needs, you will lose weight.

-It takes an excess of 3500 calories to gain 1 pound of ugly, disgusting fat.
+It takes over 3500 calories to gain 1 pound of ugly, disgusting fat.
 So basically, if you eat 500 calories over what you require to function every day – in a week, you will gain a pound.
 The reverse can be considered valid as well, but it can be a little more complicated when we start talking about losing weight.

 - Exercise: The more you exercise, the more energy is needed to repair and operate efficiently.

-- Gender: This again is due to muscle mass, but there appears to be a slightly higher calorie need for males than females, but that may be entirely due to muscle mass.
+- Gender: This again is due to muscle mass, but there appears to be a slightly higher calorie need for males than females, which may be entirely due to muscle mass.

 - Age: Older folks need fewer calories than the young.

 - Height: Taller individuals burn more calories.

 How do you estimate your calorie needs?

 You want to calculate the Basal Metabolic Rate (BMR), which is your base calorie requirement without exercise.
 Any calculation we perform is an estimate.

 Men: BMR = 66.5 + (13.75 x W) + (5.003 x H) – (6.755 x A)